-About Lachha Rabdi (Rabri)
+About Rabdi

 Ingredients

-For the best texture, use full fat milk (whole milk) that will give the creamiest consistency to rabri.
+For the best texture, use full-fat milk (whole milk) that will give the creamiest consistency to rabri.
 Do not use skim or low-fat milk to make this dessert.

-How To Make Rabdi
+How To Make Rabri

 Note – Try to use a wide pan for fastening the cooking process.